top of page

 Scholarship information

-The Annual AFL-CIO Scholarship and Labor Education Program is in its 62nd year.
+The Annual AFL-CIO Scholarship and Labor Education Program is in its 66th year.
 Through the program, the Massachusetts AFL-CIO and affiliated unions are proud to award financial resources to high school students pursuing trade union programs or college/university study.
 The Massachusetts AFL-CIO administers half a million dollars of scholarship awards on behalf of unions and labor councils throughout the state.
 Individual awards range from $500 to $16,000.

-The test itself will be administered on January 25, 2021 through February 5, 2021
+The test itself will be administered on February 5, 2024 through February 9, 2024

 In order to be eligible for a scholarship, students must take the Labor History Exam.
 The Massachusetts AFL-CIO publishes a Labor History Study Guide, which covers a broad range of the history of working people organizing for justice in the United States.
 This interactive website study tool, features supplemental materials and quizzes to test your knowledge.